NOTICE OF PUBLIC HEARING

 NOTICE OF MEETING COUNTY BOARD OF SUPERVISORS AS A COUNTY BOARD OF EQUALIZATION, ANTELOPE COUNTY, NEBRASKA

-Notice is hereby given that the County Board of Supervisors of Antelope County, Nebraska will hold a Public Hearing during the County Board of Equalization meeting in the Supervisors room in the Antelope County Courthouse Annex, Neligh, Nebraska on Tuesday, May 5, 2015 at 9:30 AM for the purpose of approving/denying Permissive Exemption for Clearwater Chamber- Legal- Lot 1 & 2 Except the west 37 feet, Block 16, Clearwater Village, Antelope County, Nebraska and for approving/denying of tax list corrections and various other items which may become necessary to act upon.
+Notice is hereby given that the County Board of Supervisors of Antelope County, Nebraska will hold a County Board of Equalization meeting in the Supervisor’s room in the Antelope County Courthouse annex, Neligh, Nebraska on May 3, 2016 at 9:30 AM, for approving tax list corrections, reviewing real estate delinquent tax list, review and approve Personal Property Taxes to be stricken from Tax-rolls, and various other items which may become necessary to act upon.
 Meeting will be opened to the public.
-An agenda, kept continuously current, is available for public inspection at the Antelope County Clerk’s Office and may be modified at such meeting to include items of an emergency nature pursuant to Section 84-1411 of the Nebraska Revised Statutes.
+An agenda, kept continuously current, is available for public inspection at the Antelope County Clerk’s office and may be modified at such meeting to include items of an emergency nature pursuant to Section 84-1411 of the Nebraska Revised Statutes.

 ANTELOPE COUNTY BOARD OF SUPERVISORS